 Students planning to study environmental science should have a good academic preparation in physics, chemistry and mathematics.
 The core program consists of two semesters of chemistry, mathematics and physics and introductory courses in Environmental and Atmospheric Science, Biology, Geology and Geography.
-All students have to complete a core program of 45 credits and then select one of three concentrations (21 additional credits): Biology, Climate, or Geography.
-Each concentration represents an emphasis within the overall program that would best match a student's interest and desired career path.
-For example, those most interested in studying the climate-environment system would opt for the Climate concentration, while those seeking careers in land use planning and geographic information systems might opt for the Geography concentration.
-Correspondingly, students keen on aspects of biological processes and ecology would select the Biology concentration.
+All students have to complete a core program of 45 credits and then select one of three specializations (21 additional credits): Biology, Climate Change, or Geography.
+Each specialization represents an emphasis within the overall program that would best match a student's interest and desired career path.
+For example, those most interested in studying the climate-environment system would opt for the Climate Change specialization, while those seeking careers in land use planning and geographic information systems might opt for the Geography specialization.
+Correspondingly, students keen on aspects of biological processes and ecology would select the Biology specialization.